Vía de la Plata

 Today we will arrive at the famous university city of Salamanca.
 After crossing forests and meadows we will arrive at Morille, the only town that we will find if we do not want to deviate from the Camino.
 In Salamanca we cannot stop visiting the two Cathedrals, the Plaza Mayor and the University.
 At the university we invite you to look for the famous frog that is hidden on the cover of this one.

-This stage can be divided into two stages depending on whether we are strong or not.
+This stage can be divided into two stages depending on whether we see ourselves with strength or not.
 We can spend the night in Calzada de Valdunciel or Villanueva de Cañedo (for which we will have to leave the Camino official)

-Today we will arrive in Zamora, following dirt roads bathed by cereal plantations.
-In Zamora we can enjoy its beautiful Cathedral and all the Romanesque monuments found in its streets.
+Today we will arrive in Zamora, following caminos of land bathed by cereal plantations.
+In Zamora we can enjoy its beautiful Cathedral and all the Romanesque monuments that are in its streets.

 Today the apostle finally gives us a rest stage.
 We will continue surrounded by cereal fields.
 We will only have provisioning in Roales de Pan, from which we will walk along an infinite straight until we reach Montamarta.